rolandkrause/FAIR-training-handbook/docs/chapters/chapter_02.md

      1. Identify most popular training material formats/types
      2. Identify material types and formats that facilitate interoperability and reusability
      3. Explain the relevance of annotating training material with minimal necessary information for interoperability and  reusability, having a README file, and using naming conventions.
-     4. Explain the relevance of documenting (e.g. by providing instructor notes and/or a  lesson plan) for stand-alone re-usability
+     4. Explain the relevance of documenting (e.g. by providing instructor notes or a  lesson plan) for stand-alone re-usability

 ## Prerequisites
 [Chapter 1](chapter_01.md)

 ## Training material formats/types

-In Chapter 1, we used a “broad” definition of training materials as anything you would produce yourself (or reuse) as a support for your teaching activity.
-These can be slides, datasets, videos, software, a GitHub repo, a collection of exercises, Virtual Machines (VMs)/Containers, etc. In summary, any digital object that can be used to deliver a lesson, course, or curriculum.
+In Chapter 1, we define training materials broadly as anything you would produce yourself or reuse as support for your teaching activites.
+These can be slides, datasets, videos, software, GitHub repos, a collection of exercises or Virtual Machines (VMs) and Containers, effectively any digital object supports delivering a lesson, course, or curriculum.

 Each type of material can be captured in a variety of formats.
 Each format has advantages and disadvantages in terms of interoperability and (re)usability.
-Some formats facilitate interoperability, some facilitate (re)usability, some facilitate both.
+Some formats facilitate interoperability, some facilitate re-usability, some facilitate both.

+Most training material contain slides.
+We recommend using an open format.
+While PDFs can be manipulated, they are not as easily included in other slide decks and are anyway not the format that people use for creating slide decks.
+Sometimes PDFs are the format distributed to learns to have an imutable set of slides.
+When using Powerpoint it will pay to spend time on the setup and

 !!! example "Exercise"